 De-husking or husking means to peel off the outer fibrous green shell.
 Husking is done by machine and should be done within 24 hours of harvest to prevent heat respiration and molding.
 During this step the nuts are sorted manually.
 Bad nuts are discarded, and nuts which may be unacceptable for human or pet consumption are mulched, composted and introduced back into the orchard.
 Any nuts remaining un-husked are returned to the husking machine for a second time around.

 When the nuts are first harvested, they have a high moisture content (up to 30%, depending on the weather) and the kernel itself fills the entire shell.
 By drying the nuts for 2-4 weeks in open-air, well ventilated bins, the kernel starts to shrink away from the inside of the shell and becomes loose, although the moisture content is still near 12-14%.
 For a drier nut, with a moisture content below 10 %, we dehumidify the nuts with no heat involved after the 2-4 week air drying process.

 Important: Please take mac nuts out of the box as soon as you receive them.

 We recommend storing the nuts in the freezer or fridge.
 You can store them in the freezer either in the mesh bag they come in or in zip lock bags.
 The nuts will stay fresh for at least a year in the freezer.

 If you do not have room in the fridge or freezer then we recommend hanging the mesh bag in a cool, dry area such as an air-conditioned room or a cool breezy area.

-Do not keep the mac nuts in their box or in a sealed container.
+Do not keep the mac nuts in their box or in a sealed container unless they are in the freezer.
 Our nuts are air dried not heat dried so the kernel has a higher moisture content and will mold if air is not able to circulate around them.